Steak and Cabernet Sauvignon

 Why they're a perfect pair: While fish typically pairs better with white wine, salmon's flavor will stand up to the bold but not too tannic flavor of Pinot Noir.
 Consider regional pairings – salmon harvested in from Pacific Northwest pairs well with the Pinots from that area.

 Similar pairings to try: Pinot Noir also pairs well with other fatty fishes like tuna, especially when it's served rare or raw.

 Why they're a perfect pair: The contrast!
 The salty cheese and the sweet wine contrast beautifully, but both are aged long enough to develop a similar earthy, tawny flavor.

-Similar pairings to try: Serve sweet wines like pork, sherry and Madeira with salty and/ or strong cheeses such as Roquefort, Stilton and other blue or pungent cheeses.
+Similar pairings to try: Serve sweet wines like port, sherry and Madeira with salty and/or strong cheeses such as Roquefort, Stilton and other blue or pungent cheeses.